-The reimbursement claim for health insurance can be made if the policyholder decides to go to a hospital of his/her choice which is a non-empaneled hospital.
+A reimbursement claim for group health insurance can be made if the policyholder decides to go to a hospital of his/her choice which is a non-empaneled hospital.
 In such a case, cashless hospitalisation cannot be availed.
-In some cases, people also go for reimbursement option, where the insurer is taking time to settle the claim due to non-availability of documents.
+In some cases, people also go for a reimbursement option, where the insurer is taking time to settle the network hospital claim due to non-availability of documents.
 In such a situation, they can pay all medical bills and later approach the insurer for reimbursement.

 Once you receive your group health insurance policy document, carefully read it to know about all the documents which are required to be submitted for the reimbursement.
-When a claim arises, make sure to notify your group insurer within 48 hours of the admission in network or non-network hospital.
+While filing a claim, make sure to notify your group health insurer within 48 hours of admission in a network or non-network hospital.
 After the hospitalisation, you will have to pay all the medical expenses directly to the hospital.

 On discharge, make sure to collect all the relevant documents, including invoices, medical reports, and discharge certificate in original from the hospital.